Game of musical chairs follows Pennsylvania's special election

 The newly drawn 17th District could be an easier district to win for a Democrat than Pennsylvania's 18th.
 Trump's vote tally in the new 17th would have barely won him the district.
 It includes the suburbs southwest, west and north of Pittsburgh where a large numbers of suburban Democrats might find Rothfus too conservative.

 The new 17th District does include a swath of Republican strongholds stretching to the Ohio border.
-But Lamb could make inroads in the blue-collar Trump strongholds of traditionally Democratic Beaver County, where voters could be attracted by his pro-gun, pro-military and pro-union positions as well as his opposition to abortion rights.
+But Lamb could make inroads in the blue-collar Trump strongholds of traditionally Democratic Beaver County, where voters could be attracted by his pro-gun, pro-military and pro-union positions.

 "I would put Lamb or another Democrat as a favorite over Rothfus," Mikus said.
 "Rothfus raises a lot of money but he is very conservative and probably too conservative for this district."